-The point of being organized and living more simply isn't to be rigid or perfect, or to do less or be less amibitious.
+The point of being organized and living more simply isn't to be rigid or perfect, or to do less or be less ambitious.
 It's to make your unique life more effective and enjoyable, and allow you better flow and focus so that you can achieve your goals and feel at peace.

 Simplifying your weekly schedule, building consistent habits and organizing your environments and calendar will enable you to live an outstanding life and accomplish more than you ever did when you were so crazily busy.